Constitutional monarchy: Executive monarchy versus ceremonial monarchy

 There exist at least two different types of constitutional monarchies in the modern world – executive and ceremonial.

-In executive monarchies (also called semi-constitutional monarchies), the monarch wields significant (though not absolute) power.
+In executive monarchies (also called semi-constitutional monarchies), the monarch wields significant (though not absolute) power, though it is often limited to opting and dismissing ministers or other government officials.
 The monarchy under this system of government is a powerful political (and social) institution.
 Semi-monarchy is a distinct regime type characterized by a collegial executive, a hereditary monarch with substantive powers who appoints the cabinet, dual cabinet accountability to both the monarch and the legislature, and the monarch's authority to dissolve the assembly.

-By contrast, in ceremonial monarchies, the monarch holds little or no actual power or direct political influence, though they frequently still have a great deal of social and cultural influence.
+By contrast, in ceremonial monarchies (also called crowned republics), the monarch holds little to no actual power or direct political influence.

-Ceremonial and executive monarchy should not be confused with democratic and non-democratic monarchical systems.
-For example, in Liechtenstein and Monaco, the ruling monarchs wield significant executive power.
-However, while they are theoretically very powerful within their small states, they are not absolute monarchs and have very limited de facto power compared to the Islamic monarchs, which is why their countries are generally considered to be liberal democracies and not undemocratic.
 For instance, when Hereditary Prince Alois of Liechtenstein threatened to veto a possible approval of a referendum to legalize abortion in 2011, it came as a surprise because the prince had not vetoed any law for over 30 years (in the end, this was moot, as the proposal was not approved).